-The examination of evidence is one way the court establishes the facts of a case.
+Examining evidence is one way the court establishes a case’s facts.
 It can be a statement, physical object, supposition, deduction, inference, or document.
-The legal team submits their evidence to the judge or court for review.
+The legal team submits its evidence to the judge or court for review.

 For a free legal consultation, call (310) 896-2723